peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 ## Taking the Input From a File

     layouts = Builder.from_file(file_path)

+## Auto Formatting
+When you use the build-from-file option, the builder will automatically re-format your file (in-place) to line up the right hand column, so you don't have to waste effort on doing it (or changing it) manually.
+It creates a backup each time - and adds a comment to the file about where the backups are saved.

+To turn this behaviour off:

+    layouts = Builder.from_file(file_path, auto_format=False)

+Auto formatting also takes place by default when you use the multiline string input option:

+    Builder.from_multiline_string('the string')

+In this case the re-formatted version will have been placed on the system clipboard ready for you to *paste*.

 ## Error Handling
 The builder handles all errors by raising an api.LayoutError which contains